henryso/henryso-tidbyt-apps/README.md

 Displays the world map shaded to show day and night.
 It can optionally show a time and/or date overlay.
-The map image is a down-scaled version of [Equirectangular (0°) by Tobias Jung](https://map-projections.net/single-view/rectang-0:flat-stf) and is released, as required, under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
+The map image is a down-scaled version of [Equirectangular (0°) by Tobias Jung](https://map-projections.net/single-view/rectang-0:flat-stf) and is released, as required, under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## digital_rain.star - Digital Rain à la The Matrix